 Fix Lighting in Photos

-How to edit underexposed photos in lightroom
+How to edit underexposed photos

 First things first, know how to properly expose your shots before you get to post.
 It will save you so much time and problems.